-For best value, buy all 5 cabinets together for a significant discount.
-Alternatively, pick one or more EVH cabs and add some other speaker cabinets from our IR range to create your own customised Pick and Mix collection.
+For best value, buy all five cabinets together for a significant discount.
+Alternatively, pick one or more EVH cabs and add some other speaker cabinets from our IR range to create your own customised Pick & Mix collection.

 Listening Resources for the Celestion G12 EVH:

 EVH (G12 EVH) – METAL Celestion Speaker Comparison

 Adam Steel puts the EVH through its paces, showcasing the speaker through a range of tones including rhythm, rhythm + lead, single string, solo and quad tracking.